youssef1892004/adminilibrary/replit.md

 ## Recent Changes (July 23, 2025)

+✓ **Complete Author Data Access Control System Implementation (July 23, 2025)**
+- Implemented comprehensive data filtering system so authors only see their own data
+- Added session management with express-session for proper user state management
+- Enhanced login endpoint to automatically link users with author records
+- Added author-based filtering to all major API endpoints (books, chapters)
+- Implemented automatic book assignment to author when creating new books
+- Added validation for chapter creation to ensure authors only add chapters to their books
+- Authors now have complete isolation - they only see and can manage their own books and chapters
+- System properly restricts data access based on authorId stored in user session
+- Added fallback mechanism to assign existing authors to new author users

 ✓ **Created Complete Author Dashboard System (July 23, 2025)**
 - Created dedicated AuthorDashboard page with book management interface
 - Created AuthorChapters page for chapter management with book filtering